cran/osdatahub/README.md

 ## Features

 - Get access to Ordnance Survey data in as few as 2-3 lines of code
--   Easily query geographic extents using bounding boxes, radii, British National Grid references, and ONS geographies
+- Easily query geographic extents using bounding boxes, radii, British National Grid references, and geometries
 - Request as much data as you need with automatic API paging
--   Supports the OS National Geographic Database (NGD) - Features Places, Maps and Downloads APIs
+- Supports the OS National Geographic Database (NGD) - Features, Places, Maps, Names and Downloads APIs

 **Note**: This package is under active development.